La la la la lightbulb

 I tend to fixate on things for a while, then move on to new things.
 If you follow me for a particular thing, I may not be posting that thing a week from now.
 It's okay, you can unfollow and I won't be hurt.

 Things I tend to like and post: other glorious fatties, attractive people in general, wonderful places, ridiculous things, inspirational things, knitting, Doctor Who, X-Men, drag queens, genderfuckery, whales, tiny houses.

-If there's something you'd like tagged for the sake of Tumblr Savior, please ask.
+If there's something you'd like tagged for any reason, please ask.

 Let me tell you a wonderful old joke from communist times.

 A guy was sent from East Germany to work in Siberia.
 He knew his mail would be read by censors.
 So he told his friends: Let’s establish a code.
 If the letter you get from me is written in blue ink ,it is true what I said.
 If it is written in red ink, it is false.
 After a month his friends get a first letter.
 Everything is in blue.
 It says, this letter: everything is wonderful here.
 Stores are full of good food.
 Movie theaters show good films from the West.
 Apartments are large and luxurious.
 The only thing you cannot buy is red ink.

 This is how we live.
 We have all the freedoms we want.
 But what we are missing is red ink.
 The language to articulate our non-freedom.
 The way we are taught to speak about freedom, war, and terrorism and so on falsifies freedom.
 And this is what you are doing here: You are giving all of us red ink.